Fleppensteyn/mgsim/doc/mgsimdev-joyinput.rst

    and otherwise it will write out a recording of the current run which can be replayed at a later time.

+``SDLInputPollDelay``
+   The amount of system cycles between checking the SDL event queue.
+This is an optional setting that defaults to 1000.

 PROTOCOL
 ========